In 1995, the Colorado Avalanche came to town. That proved to be a wise choice as the state has evolved into a top market for NHL betting.

 The process began bearing fruit in the 1992-93 season when the team returned to the playoffs.
 It missed out again the following year but managed to return to the dance in the 1994-95 campaign.

 That would be the last season for the club in Quebec.
 COMSAT Entertainment Group acquired the Nordiques and relocated them to Denver.
 Here are some of the notable facts, figures, and records that include the club’s time as the Nordiques.

 The franchise traces its roots back to 1972 as the Quebec Nordiques of the WHA.
 In 1995, the team was sold to COMSAT Entertainment for $103 million and promptly moved to Colorado.
-In 2000, Kroenke Sports Enterprises purchased the Avalanche, Denver Nuggets and the Pepsi Center for $450 million.
+In 2000, Kroenke Sports Enterprises purchased the Avalanche, Denver Nuggets and the Ball Arena for $450 million.
 According to the latest NHL franchise valuations from Forbes, the Avalanche are now worth $475 million on their own.

 Back in the day, the Quebec Nordiques nabbed the top pick several times, but it has happened just one time since the franchise moved to Colorado.
 In 2013, the team selected Nathan MacKinnon with the first pick in the draft, and he has proven to be a franchise cornerstone.
 The club had the second pick in 2011, selecting Gabriel Landeskog, and the third selection in 2009 when it picked Matt Duchene.

 The Avalanche have made it to the finals just twice, but they won it all both times.